Despite being only a matter of millimeters in size, an ulcer can be very uncomfortable in the mouth.

 - Corsodyl (view on Amazon)

-Often associated with gum disease and bleeding gums the Chlorhexidine in the mouthwash may reduce the pain and help with healing more quickly.
+Often associated with gum disease and bleeding gums the Chlorhexidine in the mouthwash is antibacterial and helps with healing more quickly.

-The side effect is that this is known to stain the teeth, so is not designed to be used for extended periods of time.
+The side effect is that this is known to stain the teeth, and change the way you taste, so is not designed to be used for longer than 2 weeks.

 Follow the instructions on the packaging.

 Colgate Peroxyl looks to target and treat irritations within the mouth.
 This could be split or bleeding gums, ulcers and more.